 Active Mining Operations

-A visit of at least ten days to a region of active mining, downstream metal and mineral processing and energy development will be arranged for the third and fourth weeks of the summer term.
-The visit is a key component of your degree programme as it provides first-hand experience of all aspects of the extraction industry.
+Students will experience fieldwork-based teaching to understand active mining, downstream metal and mineral processing and energy development.
+The teaching may happen online due to COVID-19 restrictions, and will provide experience of all aspects of the extraction industry.
 It also reinforces the practical application of the theoretical material covered in the first two terms.